isabella232/experience-manager-guides-learn.en/help/tutorials/native-pdf/components-pdf-template.md

    This opens the page layout editor for customization.
 1. Once you have made the desired changes, click *Save All* (or `Crl+S`).

-   For more information on defining individual layout elements like header, footer, page number, title, and more, see *Work with page layout elements*.
+   For more information on defining individual layout elements like header, footer, page number, title, and more, see [Design a page layout](design-page-layout.md).

-## Use Stylesheets to customize PDF
+## Use Stylesheets to customize PDF {#stylesheet-customization}

 Settings in the Stylesheets component allow you to style the page layout components and DITA content using the WYSIWYG editor or directly work with the CSS file.
 You can create your own styles or customize the default style properties.
 The WYSIWYG editor gives you the access to most of the properties that you would need to style your page layout or DITA content.
 For advanced customizations, you can work directly in the Source view.

-### Create a new stylesheet
+### Create a new stylesheet {#create-stylesheet}

 While CSS files are provided for content and layout, you can create a new stylesheet to apply multiple customizations to a specific style type that can then be applied to a target component.
 By default, sample CSS files are bundled within the product.
 These CSS files are meant to help you organize your styling information across content and layouts.
 You can choose to merge these styles in a single CSS file or multiple files.